 First.
 His widow, or next of kin, or both, as the judge may think fit and if they do not voluntarily either take or renounce the administration, they shall, if resident within the county, be cited by the judge for that purpose.

 Second.
 If the persons so entitled to administration are incompetent, or evidently unsuitable for the discharge of the trust, or if they neglect, without sufficient cause, for thirty days after the death of the intestate, to take administration of his estate, the judge of probate shall commit it to one or more of the principal creditors, if there by any competent and willing to undertake the trust.”

-An inventory of the real and personal property of the estate was filed on January 20, 1844.
+An inventory of the real and personal property of the estate was filed on January 20, 1844, a little over a month after David Cooper was appointed administrator.
 The total appraised value of the estate was $4,872.64.
 Today, the estate property would be valued at roughly $169,000.
 The real property was described as follows:

 - The homestead of said deceased situated on Harsen’s Island in the Township of Clay, in the County of St. Clair, the same being Section 5 on Harsen’s Island, 640 acres valued at $2,500.